 Players engage in a fast-paced duel, each striving to eliminate the other’s characters first.
 The game’s innovative mechanisms combine dice-driven combat with faction-driven hand management.
 Straightforward rules make the game easy to learn, but also enable deep strategic thinking and clever deck-building.
 Players can create decks that include characters from every faction and any era, as long as heroes and villains are on opposite sides of the fight.
 For 2 players, games last about 30 minutes.

-FOR MORE: Buy Star Wars Destiny
+FOR MORE: Buy Star Wars Destiny on Amazon

 #05 | Star Wars: Outer Rim (2019)